GannettDigital/api-docs/source/includes/etl_reports/_etl_lead_attribution.md

 ### Response Data Details

 The csv will contain
-•	One row for every contact created during the given timeslot.
-This is identified by events of type “contact” e.g., email, chat, ph. call or form fill.
+•	One row for every Contact Interaction created during the given timeslot.
+This is identified by type, e.g., email, chat, ph. call or form fill.
 This is the person or the lead and hence called the contact.
-We have PII info like name or email from these events
+We have PII info like name or email from these events.
-•	On row each for every contact interaction by this contact.
-This is identified by events of type “touchpoint” e.g., visits or impressions.
+•	If the Contact Interaction can be matched to a visitor, rows for each “touchpoint” will follow the interaction row.
+Possible types include visits or impressions.

 **Note:** Currently we do not have a lookback window limit.
 It looks for all interactions within LIPS.
 LIPS contains 30 days of history, so it is not an issue.
 We will implement a lookback window in the next iteration so that the information is relevant.
 **Note:** Any contact interactions that do not have a contact event will not be part of this extract (e.g., A visitor who came to the site 10 times at various days/times but never make a ph call or chat or a form fill aka never became a contact)

 > Example POST request to create an ETL Keyword Report Job